Although the laws covering employment are extensive, the main issues for small and start-up businesses are fairly straightforward.

 - Protection when an employee leaves (eg terms preventing former employees from revealing confidential information).

 Hours and leave

-With certain exceptions, employees have the right to a maximum 48-hour working week, normally averaged over a 17-week period.
+Most employees have the right to a maximum 48-hour working week, averaged over 17 weeks.

-- Workers who agree to work more than 48 hours a week must sign a written agreement to do so.
+- Workers who agree to work more than 48 hours must sign a written agreement.

 - Employers must keep records and must not press workers to sign opt-out forms.

 All workers are entitled to 5.6 weeks’ annual leave pro rata.

 New parents are entitled to take time off for the birth and care of their children.

 - Mothers have a right to ordinary and additional maternity leave, regardless of length of service.

 - Fathers (or those with responsibility for bringing up children) who have worked continuously for at least 26 weeks by the end of the 15th week before the baby is due can take up to two weeks’ paid paternity leave.